The Five Greatest Warriors: Synopsis

 Jack interrogates Tank back on the Halicarnassus, who reveals that the Japanese government supports the Brotherhood's efforts and that the Japanese Navy is guarding the entrance to the Third Vertex.
 As they arrive at the Vertex's entrance, they encounter a fierce firefight between the Japanese Navy and Wolf's forces.
 On the dry land exposed by the receding waters of an oncoming tsunami, Rapier, in possession of the Philosopher's stone, is pinned down by the Japanese.
 Jack, Zoe and Lily, arriving in a small aircraft launched from the Halicarnassus, rescue Rapier and enter the Vertex along with Wolf and his team.
 Instead of killing Jack and Zoe, Wolf realises that Lily knows the safe route through the maze and the two parties come to an uneasy truce.

 As they move through the maze, hidden Japanese soldiers ambush the group up until they reach a stage where they cannot proceed until sunset.
 As they wait, Jack attempts to convince Astro, an ally of his who has been recruited by Wolf under false pretences.
 Jack also speaks to Rapier, who expresses his resentment for his half-brother and promises to kill him the first chance he gets.

 Once Jack retrieves the Pillar, the group moves further through the maze and reach the Vertex, where a lake of lava separates them from the summit.
 Jack and Wolf enter two separate boats in order to cross, with one path leading to the Vertex and the other leading to the abyss.
 Coming under Japanese sniper fire, the two manage to place the Pillar, and upon touching the charged Pillar, Jack receives a vision of himself falling from another Vertex's summit into the abyss, with the Halicarnassus following close behind.
 Once the two re-join the group, Wolf leaves Jack and Astro behind, only for them all to be kidnapped by Russian troops.

 During this time, Pooh Bear, Stretch and the Twins find the water needed for the Basin at Loch Ness.
-Right as they deduce the location of the Fourth Vertex to be at Lundy Island, they are found by Iolanthe.
+Just as they deduce the location of the Fourth Vertex to be at Lundy Island, they are found by Iolanthe.

 Jack awakens chained in an unknown room, and meets Vladimir Karnov, codename Carnivore.
 Carnivore, as it appears, has been watching the events unfold around the world from his remote satellite station, and is revealed to be the inspiration behind Mordechai Muniz's 'living trophies', as he is the creator of the method.
-He also announces his true surname - Romanov - meaning he is the last his House and the leader of the Royal Houses of Europe.
+He also announces his true surname - Romanov - meaning he is the last of his House and the leader of the Royal Houses of Europe.
 Cassidy, at this point, is revealed to be his chief researcher, and he unveils his other prisoners to Jack - Astro, Scimitar, Vulture, Alby and Lois, Sky Monster, Zoe and Lily, Wolf, Rapier, Paul Robertson, the Neetha Warlock, Tank, Sheik Anzar al Abbas, Mao and his family.
 While some will carry out his plans, the rest will be suspended as living trophies.
 Tank and Paul Robertson are killed for their insubordination.